DrChinny/BAR-Widgets/widgets guide.md

 Mine looks like this, yours may differ.
 Turns out there are a fair number of units that identify as coms (the numbers in the first table, which are unitDefID).
 You can look up what they are by looping through UnitDefs if you like.

 The second table shows our starting com, unitID is 12052, current HP is 3700 and max is 3700.
 Cool.
-If this doesn't work then check the widget is enabled, and you have left clicked once after the game starts.
+If this doesn't work then check if the widget is enabled, and you have left clicked once after the game starts.
 Also, although the infolog updates in real time, sometimes it only updates if there's several things to write to it.
 In a skirmish you can pause/unpause a few times if the `Spring.Echo()` isn't showing at the bottom yet (in a multiplayer game I minimise and maximise the screen which also writes to the log).
 If it's still not working ask for help in discord!

 ```log
 [t=00:12:06.644854][f=0016907] Debugging1 commanderDefIDsList:, <table>